S2-group/msr4sa-systematic-mapping-study-rep-pkg/README.md

 $ python3 dblp_search.py > papers.csv
 ```

-The snowballing was manually conducted, assisted with the [Zotero](https://www.zotero.org/) tool.
+The snowballing was manually conducted and assisted with the [Zotero](https://www.zotero.org/) tool.

 ----